AkashaRepo/prog/README.md

 PythonTextGameThing
 ===================

-Nat and Claude's software project.
+This is Nat and Claude's software project.

+Can Claude see this?
+Did I set this up right?